Plasma One Lite Card Review 2026

 Verified

-Free Self-Custodial Visa - 3% XPL Cashback, 0% APR, Up to 5% APY on Idle Balance
+Free Self-Custodial Visa - 2% XPL Cashback, 0% APR, Up to 5% Variable Yield on Idle Balance

-The Plasma One Standard Card is the entry-tier Visa from Plasma One Cards.
-Free annual fee, up to 3% cashback in XPL, and up to 5% APY on the stablecoin balance through Veda.
-Best for stablecoin spenders comfortable with XPL exposure on their rewards.
+The Plasma One Lite Card is the free entry tier of Plasma One Cards.
+Free annual fee, 2% base cashback in XPL, 0% APR, and up to 5% variable yield on the stablecoin balance through the Earn vault.
+Best for stablecoin spenders who want a free self-custodial card and are comfortable with XPL exposure on their rewards.

 Fees & Charges